 When creating email signatures, one of the most common questions we get asked is “Can I use an animated GIF image in my email signature?”.

-You shouldn’t use animated GIF’s in your company email signature because there are many negative side effects such as a higher spam rating, and bigger email signatures (in KB) resulting in higher infrastructure costs.
+You definitely can use a GIF image in your email signature.
+However, you should be careful because there are many negative side effects such as a higher spam rating, and bigger email signatures (in KB) resulting in higher infrastructure costs.

 As usual, don’t just take our word for it, let us explain everything there is to know about GIF images in email signatures, so you’re aware of the benefits and drawbacks.